lIVE LAUGH SAVANNAHS

 SBT stands for Stud Book Tradition and means that the kitten has at least 3 generations of savannah parents.

-In the savannah breeding community, more times than not this outcross is an African serval making F1 A savannah cats.
+In the savannah breeding community, this outcross is an African serval making F1 A savannah cats.

 A collection of our cats that have found happy homes!